-To assess high-need occupations in southeast King County, supply and demand data were developed using Burning Glass demand data and comparing the number of job postings for various occupations with the number of degrees produced in fields that prepare students for those occupations.
-The analysis was further informed by stakeholder interviews.
-Overall, many interview subjects felt that there was a sense of unmet need locally in the fields of nursing, teaching, and IT - which tracks well with the data from King County as a whole.
+To assess high-need occupations in southeast King County, WICHE and NCHEMS developed supply and demand data using Burning Glass demand data and by comparing the number of job postings for various occupations with the number of degrees produced in fields that prepare students for those occupations.
+Stakeholder interviews further informed the analysis.
+Overall, many interview subjects felt that there was a sense of unmet need locally in the fields of nursing, teaching, and IT, which tracks well with the data from King County as a whole.

-The demand for registered nurses specifically is born out across all forms of data - both current employer demand at the county and local level, as well as through projections from the Washington State Registered Nurse Supply And Demand Projections from the Center for Health Workforce Studies and stakeholder interviews.37
+Current employer demand at the county and local levels, as well as projections from the Washington State Registered Nurse Supply And Demand Projections from the Center for Health Workforce Studies and stakeholder interviews bear out the demand for RNs in particular.

-In terms of teaching demand, this is further supported by stakeholder interviews, as well as statewide data such as the Office of Superintendent of Public Instruction's 2015 survey of teacher shortages which revealed that 29 percent of respondents had unfilled classroom teacher positions and that 44 percent were unable to fill their open positions with fully certified teacher who met job qualifications.38 However, teaching positions are not typically posted on public online job sites, therefore the Burning Glass data were not able to identify demand here.
+Teaching demand is further supported by stakeholder interviews, as well as by statewide data such as the Office of Superintendent of Public Instruction's 2015 survey of teacher shortages, which revealed that 29 percent of respondents had unfilled classroom teacher positions and that 44 percent were unable to fill their open positions with fully certified teachers who met job qualifications.
+However, as teaching positions are not typically posted on public online job sites, the Burning Glass data were not able to identify demand here.